 - Height and Weight limit

-This list of features are things we found makes the most difference in a massage chair.
-However, you don’t need to have all of them in order to find your ideal massage chair.
+This list of features is things we found to make the most difference in a massage chair.
+However, you don’t need to have all of them to find your ideal massage chair.

 If you need more help on what to look for when buying a massage chair, check out our guide on how to choose a massage chair!